younyzhu/younyzhu.github.com/Composition_Visualization/README.md

   2. Installing the software and operation system(almost spend a night installing the OS, as some not compaitable with the software)
   3. Fix a bug of the navigation bar, you can double click the current bar, then it will draw the current bar in the navigation bar.

+* 6/11/2014 - 6/17/2014
+ spend a week processing the DTI raw data(DICOM), and generate the track file and fa.nii

+* 6/18/2014
+ 1. add error bar, but find no space.
+ 2. add select dot point, so re-write the line.chart, when click the dots, the clicked dots will heightlighted, and also the fiber.
+ 3. The function describe ad fellow: when we click(mouse down) the dots in line chart, this clicked dot will be highlight, and also the corresponding line in the bubble will also be highlight. when we mouse up, the highlight dot and line will get back to its origin color.
 **Till now incluse files**

     <!--Css style-->